BerkeleyLearnVerify/Scenic/docs/new.rst

 	  Similarly, executed `Simulation` objects can be saved and replayed.
 	  See :ref:`serialization` for details.

+	* Scenic syntax highlighters for Sublime Text, Visual Studio Code, and other TextMate-compatible editors are now available: see :doc:`quickstart`.
+	  For users of `Pygments <https://pygments.org/>`_, the ``scenic`` package automatically installs a Pygments lexer (and associated style) for Scenic.

 Minor new features:

 	* It is no longer necessary to define an :scenic:`ego` object.